Minidoka National Historic Site on endangered places list

-JEROME, Idaho — 80 years ago, the first of nearly 13,000 Asian-Americans were sent to the Minidoka Internment Camp in southcentral Idaho.
-It was one of 10 across the United States opened to "relocate" Asian-Americans after the bombing of Pearl Harbor during World War II.
+JEROME, Idaho — 80 years ago, the first of nearly 13,000 Japanese-Americans were sent to the Minidoka Internment Camp in south-central Idaho.
+It was one of 10 across the United States opened to "relocate" people of Japanese ancestry after the bombing of Pearl Harbor during World War II.

 On Wednesday, the Minidoka National Historic Site was named one of the 11 most-endangered historic places in America by the National Trust for Historic Preservation.